 Health Ways to Enjoy

-Have kefir juice with your breakfast cereal, instead of orange juice, by mixing half a cup of probiotic kefir with half a cup of pure fruit juice.
+- Serve kefir "juice" with your breakfast by mixing one-half a cup of plain kefir with half a cup of pure fruit juice.

-Add good bacteria to your salad greens by tossing them with a light and refreshing kefir salad dressing.
+- Add probioitc cultures to your salad greens by tossing them with a light and refreshing kefir salad dressing.

-Stir a quarter cup of plain kefir into a creamy bowl of butternut squash soup.
+- Stir 1/4 cup of plain kefir into a bowl of butternut squash soup.
 Enjoy with a sandwich made with toasted sourdough bread made with kefir.

-Top a savory mutton stew with creamy kefir.
+- Top a savoury stew with creamy kefir.
 Serve with a slice of whole wheat crusty bread.

-For a perfectly tenderized steak, marinate your choicest cut in half a cup of kefir overnight.
+- For a tender steak, marinate your choicest cut in one-half cup of kefir overnight.
 Season to taste and grill.
-For a complete entree, serve with a generous helping of green beans and julienne carrots.

-Pour chilled kefir over sweet concord grapes.
+- Pour chilled kefir over berries.
 Top with toasted almonds and enjoy!

-Drink half a cup of kefir straight up with a piece of fresh fruit or a small homemade muffin.
+- Drink 3/4 cup of kefir straight up with a side of fresh fruit or a small homemade whole grain muffin.

-Dip fresh, sliced up fruit into a sweet and tangy thickened kefir with a touch of honey stirred in.
+- Dip fresh, sliced up fruit into a sweet and tangy kefir with a touch of honey stirred in.